cakephp/docs/en/development/testing.rst

         $this->testAction('/posts/add', array(
             'data' => array(
-                'Post' => array('name' => 'New Post')
+                'Post' => array('title' => 'New Post')
             )
         ));

-        $this->assertContains('/posts/index', $this->headers['Location']);
+        $this->assertContains('/posts', $this->headers['Location']);
-        $this->assertEquals('New Post', $this->vars['post']['Post']['name']);
+    }

+    public function testAddGet() {
+        $this->testAction('/posts/add', array(
+            'method' => 'GET',
+            'return' => 'contents'
+        ));
         $this->assertRegExp('/<html/', $this->contents);
         $this->assertRegExp('/<form/', $this->view);
     }

 This example shows a slightly more complex use of the ``testAction()`` and ``generate()`` methods.
 First, we generate a testing controller and mock the :php:class:`SessionComponent`.
 Now that the SessionComponent is mocked, we have the ability to run testing methods on it.
 Assuming ``PostsController::add()`` redirects us to index, sends an email and sets a flash message, the test will pass.
-For the sake of example, we also check to see if the layout was loaded by checking the entire rendered contents, and checks the view for a form tag.
+A second test was added to do basic sanity testing when fetching the add form.
+We check to see if the layout was loaded by checking the entire rendered contents, and checks the view for a form tag.
 As you can see, your freedom to test controllers and easily mock its classes is greatly expanded with these changes.

 When doing controller tests using mocks that use static methods you'll have to use a different method to register your mock expectations.
 For example if you